nbmurphy/microblog/docs/notes/chapter_03.md

 The first new thing in this version is the `methods` argument in the route decorator.
 This tells Flask that this view function accepts `GET` and `POST` requests, overriding the default, which is to accept only `GET` requests.
 The HTTP protocol states that `GET` requests are those that return information to the client (the web browser in this case).
 All the requests in the application so far are of this type. `POST` requests are typically used when the browser submits form data to the server (in reality `GET` requests can also be used for this purpose, but it is not a recommended practice).
 The "Method Not Allowed" error that the browser showed you before, appears because the browser tried to send a `POST` request and the application was not configured to accept it.
 By providing the `methods` argument, you are telling Flask which request methods should be accepted.

 The `form.validate_on_submit()` method does all the form processing work.
-When the browser sends the `GET` request to receive the web page with the form, this method is going to return `False`, so in that case the function skips the if statement and goes directly to render the template in the last line of the function.
+When the browser sends the `GET` request to receive the web page with the form, this method is going to return `False` (since the *login.html* `form` element has `method` set to `post`, hence is an invalid request) so in that case the function skips the `if` statement and goes directly to render the template in the last line of the function.

 When the browser sends the `POST` request as a result of the user pressing the submit button, `form.validate_on_submit()` is going to gather all the data, run all the validators attached to fields, and if everything is all right it will return `True`, indicating that the data is valid and can be processed by the application.
 But if at least one field fails validation, then the function will return `False`, and that will cause the form to be rendered back to the user, like in the `GET` request case.
 Later I'm going to add an error message when validation fails.